 "A 'very smart lawyer' who offers clients extensive experience handling commercial litigation arising from real estate transactions."
 Chambers USA

 John has serves as an adjunct professor of law at the University of Richmond T.C.
 Williams School of Law, teaching courses on Virginia civil procedure and advanced trial advocacy.
-He has also served as faculty for the Virginia Supreme Court Professionalism Course and pre-bench training on Virginia Civil Procedure.
+He has also served as faculty for the Virginia Supreme Court's Professionalism Course and Pre-Bench Training Course for recently appointed Circuit Court and General District Court Judges in the area of Virginia Civil Procedure.

-Selected for inclusion in The Best Lawyers in America, Appellate Practice, Bet-the-Company Litigation; Commercial Litigation; Eminent Domain and Condemnation Law; Litigation – Real Estate, Litigation – Trusts & Estates, Woodward/White, Inc., 2012-2018
+Best Lawyers in America for Appellate Practice, Bet-the-Company Litigation, Commercial Litigation, Eminent Domain and Condemnation Law, Litigation – Real Estate, and Litigation – Trusts & Estates, 2012-2024

-Named a “Leader in the Field,” Litigation: General Commercial, Virginia, Chambers USA: America’s Leading Lawyers for Business, 2017 and 2018
+Named a “Leader in the Field,” Litigation: General Commercial, Virginia, Chambers USA: America’s Leading Lawyers for Business, 2017-2022

 Named a "Leader in the Law," Virginia Lawyers Weekly, 2013

 Former Chair, 2012-2013, and Member of Steering Committee, Boyd-Graves Conference

 John regularly handles appeals of zoning and other land use decisions, including defending approvals obtained by the Land Use Team which are appealed by others.
 Several of these cases have gone all the way to the Virginia Supreme Court and are now leading precedents on standing, assessment of connection fees, spot zoning and other land use issues.
 John was also lead counsel on the Fairfax (“C&I”) litigation involving over 300 suits with 40 law firms opposing the County.
 John successfully argued two appeals on behalf of the County.